hyx2771347351/Minecraft-Spigot-Plugin-ExecuteCommand/README.md

 # Minecraft-Spigot-Plugin-ExecuteCommand
-Execute some commands from socket receive
+Receive some commands and execute them in Minecraft

 There are some errors in this plugin!